QCD thermalization: Ab initio approaches and interdisciplinary connections: Interdisciplinary connections

-Ref.~\cite{Berges:2017zws,Berges:2017hne} applied similar considerations to a model of $e^{+}e^{-}$ collisions and pursued the idea to view entanglement as a source of an apparent thermal behavior seen in multiparticle production in such events as discussed in Refs.~\cite{Becattini:1995if,Andronic:2008ev}.
-Recently an entanglement entropy measure devised for proton-proton collisions at the LHC has been argued to be consistent with the data; the latter is at variance with expectations from Monte-Carlo simulations~\cite{Tu:2019ouv}.
+Ref.~\cite{Berges:2017zws,Berges:2017hne} applied similar considerations to a model of $e^{+}e^{-}$ collisions and pursued the idea of viewing entanglement as a source of an apparent thermal behavior seen in multiparticle production in such events, as discussed in Refs.~\cite{Becattini:1995if,Andronic:2008ev}.
+Recently an entanglement entropy measure devised for proton-proton collisions at the LHC was argued to be consistent with the data; the latter is at variance with expectations from Monte-Carlo simulations~\cite{Tu:2019ouv}.
 In the same vein, Ref.~\cite{Ecker:2016thn} explored the behavior of the entanglement entropy in a holographic model of heavy-ion collisions discussed in Sec.~\ref{sec.holographiccollisions} and found it can serve as an order parameter distinguishing between the Landau (full stopping) and Bjorken (transparency) scenarios.

-The notion of entanglement plays the key role in tensor networks methods which represent quantum-many body wave functions and density matrices of physical interest yet low enough entanglement allowing for their efficient manipulation on classical computers, see Ref.~\cite{Orus:2013kga} for a review.
-Such methods are robust in describing ground states and low-lying excited states in 1+1 dimensions~\cite{Hastings2006,Vidal:2008zz} and considerable progress has been made in the past few years on using them for condensed-matter physics applications in 1+2 dimensions~\cite{Corboz2016a,Corboz2016,Vanderstraeten2016a,Corboz2018prx,Rader2018prx}.
+The notion of entanglement plays a key role in tensor network methods that represent quantum-many body wave functions and density matrices of physical interest yet with low enough entanglement to allow for their efficient manipulation on classical computers; see Ref.~\cite{Orus:2013kga} for a review.
+Such methods are robust in describing ground states and low-lying excited states in 1+1 dimensions~\cite{Hastings2006,Vidal:2008zz}, and considerable progress has been made in the past few years with using them for condensed-matter physics applications in 2+1 dimensions~\cite{Corboz2016a,Corboz2016,Vanderstraeten2016a,Corboz2018prx,Rader2018prx}.

-In the context of the present review, we want to highlight a number of recent developments in applying tensor networks to QCD and heavy-ion collision motivated problems in (1+1)-dimensional settings ranging from the applications to gauge theories reviewed in Ref.~\cite{Banuls:2019rao} to non-equilibrium processes in interacting QFTs on a lattice~\cite{Pichler:2015yqa,Buyens:2015tea,Buyens:2016hhu,Banuls:2019qrq}.
-In the latter cases, the aforementioned growth of entanglement with time is a bottle neck for simulations being able to reach late times.
+In the context of this review, we highlight a number of recent developments in applying tensor networks to QCD and heavy-ion collision motivated problems in (1+1)-dimensional settings ranging from the applications to gauge theories reviewed in Ref.~\cite{Banuls:2019rao} to non-equilibrium processes in interacting QFTs on a lattice~\cite{Pichler:2015yqa,Buyens:2015tea,Buyens:2016hhu,Banuls:2019qrq}.
+In the last cases, the aforementioned growth of entanglement with time is a bottleneck preventing simulations from reaching late times.